Department of Marketing, MIS and Entrepreneurship

 Introduction to the field of business intelligence & analytics, introducing the use of big data, statistical, quantitative analysis, exploratory and predictive models, and fact-based management to drive decisions and actions.

-Pre-req: MGT 218 with a minimum grade of D and MIS 290 with a minimum grade of D.
+Pre-req: MGT 218 with a minimum grade of D and MIS 290 with a minimum grade of D and MIS 340 (may be taken concurrently) with a minimum grade of D.

 Students explore career interests, while applying classroom knowledge and skills, gaining a clearer sense of what they still need to learn and an opportunity to build professional networks.